Davidamgad2/SHW_task/README.md

 Thanks for this opportuinty!

-Kindly please note that I have ignored the venv that I'm working with
+Kindly please note that I have ignored the venv that I'm working with.
+I use python 3.10.6

 Please also note that the authorization header will be like the task that has been sent with email